mixja/mixja.github.io/_posts/2015-08-28-dpdk-on-an-intel-nuc.md

 Alternatively you can apply this [patch](https://gist.github.com/mixja/048ae1d2486cecb78e52) to the original DPDK source (bearing in mind I patched from the 2.1.0 release)

 ## Building DPDK

-At this point, you need to down the network interface that is to be used by DPDK.

-This will allow DPDK to take control of the NIC, outside of the Linux kernel:

-{% highlight console %}
-[root@localhost dpdk]# ifdown eno1
-Device 'eno1' successfully disconnected.
-{% endhighlight %}

-Next you need to configure your DPDK build options - this is performed by editing the `config/common_linuxapp` file and modifying the following entries:
+To build DPDK you first need to configure your DPDK build options - this is performed by editing the `config/common_linuxapp` file in the dpdk source root and modifying the following entries:

 {% highlight console %}
 CONFIG_RTE_LIBTRE_KNI=n